Beef Nachos with Fresh Tomato and Jalapeño Salsa

 • 1/4 cup shredded habanero jack cheese

-• 1 tsp fresh jalapeño, chopped
+• 1 teaspoon fresh jalapeño, chopped

-• 3 tsp pickled jalapeño, chopped
+• 3 teaspoons pickled jalapeño, chopped

 Beef